 When a project with the name 'annual-report' is synced, we add a folder inside 'publications'

 Inside this project we add a static HTML file per page.
 Depending if you choose for URL rewrites, the final URL will look like this:

 We offer two choices when publishing the projects for your server.
 A complete static set-up, built up from static HTML files.
 And a version with extra URL rewrites.
 The most important functionality of this option is redirecting old URL's to new versions.

 Inside the dashboard a user could change the name of the page.
 Through the synchronisation proces the html file of the page might change causing a 404 error when the URL is already indexed in Google.

 When URL rewrites are activated we can detect the URL is not working anymore and redirect the visitor to the new URL of this page.
 In each update we add a configuration with all earlier published URL's and the new versions.

-At this moment URL rewrites are only available for Linux servers (apache / nginx).
-AWS S3 would need an additional Lambda function and for other server environments we might need to publish the config in a different format.
+At this moment URL rewrites are available for Linux servers (apache / nginx) and Windows servers (IIS / web.config.
+AWS S3 would need an additional Lambda function, for other server environments we might need to publish the config in a different format.
 Contact us for more information about this topic.

 Sync to AWS S3